rossneilson/tabi-traveler/src/markdown/blog/covidTravelPostEn.md

 So we had a fun few calls trying to organize a covid PCR test with a quick turn around, which trust me was not cheap.
 Fortunately we finally managed to get one and it was negative, phew.
 On with the journey.

-The flight over was actually very pleasant, it was relatively quite and so Kona got an entire row to herself with lots of social distancing.
+The flight over was actually very pleasant, it was relatively quiet and so Kona got an entire row to herself with lots of social distancing.
 She even received a covid safety kit with masks, hand sanitizer and everything you could need.
 Along with the safe knowledge that everyone on board had tested negative it made for a decently relaxing, but long, flight.

 ![covid kit](../../img/kit.jpg "covid kit")